Leonila Vázquez García: Biological research

 Vázquez dedicated her career to academia and research.
 Upon the death of her mentor, Carlos C. Hoffman, in 1942, she took over the third-year Zoology course in the UNAM Faculty of Sciences, which covered the large and complex group of animals known as arthropods, and led this course until 1990.
 She also taught numerous doctorate courses on entomology and insect ecology from 1950 to 1967, where she mentored and taught over 1800 students, including José Sarukhán Kermez.
 She supervised 36 theses on biological sciences throughout her tenure at UNAM.

 As a researcher, she studied various aspects of butterfly (Lepidoptera) biology, and described several new species to science.
 Within her research, she worked with Papilionidae, Pieridae, Nymphalidae, Satumiidae, Sphingidae and Psychidae, among others, contributing to over 50 scientific publications.
 Throughout her butterfly research, she worked closely with butterfly specialist, Dr. Carlos R. Beutelspacher.
 She was particularly interested in studying and describing the relationship between butterflies and trophic vegetation, as well as how these species impact their habitat.
 She also wrote the first section on butterflies for the Encyclopedia of Mexico.

 In 1952, she began collaborating with the Indigenous Institute (Instituto Indigenista) on a study of the traditional cultivation of the cochineal (Dactylopius coccus Costa) and the aje (Llaveia axin).
 Cochineal are used to create the red dye carmine, while aje are used to create lacquers.
 These insects were once of significant economic importance to certain regions of Mexico during the colonial period.

 In 1958, Vázquez participated in the first UNAM scientific expedition to the Revillagigedo Islands, a volcanic archipelago located in the Pacific Ocean off the coast of Mexico.
 They are known for unique ecology, with a high level of endemism, and are currently protected as a UNESCO World Heritage Site and North America's largest marine protected area.
 She was joined on this expedition by renowned Mexican scientists Bernardo Villa, Faustino Miranda, Teófilo Herrera, Alejandro Villalobos, Gonzalo Pérez Higareda, and Héctor Pérez.
 She also collaborated with Alejandro Villalobos to write the textbook Zoology of the Phylum Arthropoda, a central text to studying zoology at UNAM.

-Conservation efforts
+Public service and conservation efforts

 Throughout the 1940s and 1950s, Vázquez participated in numerous studies in Southern Mexico in the Puebla and Oaxaca regions, where she helped repair the flow of the Papaloapan River alongside the Papaloapan Commission.

 In 1957, she worked with the Laboratory of Hydrobiology of the Institute of Biology and Parasitology of the Faculty of Medicine at UNAM on a project to eradicate onchocerciasis, or river blindness.

 In 1984, she worked with the Institute of Biology and the Secretary of Urban Development and Ecology to create programs for the protection and study of the monarch butterfly (Danaus plexiblus L.).

 To learn more about organizing entomology collections, she planned a research trip to the Museum of Natural History in New York, the Smithsonian Institution in Washington, D.C., the Field Museum in Chicago, and several museums in Los Angeles and San Diego, California.